European Aerospace Cluster Partnership: Mode of operation

-The EACP network operates in an informal, decentralized, and flexible way that is based on an organizational set of continuous working groups (Skills, Technology, Strategy, Supply Chain, and Internationalization), temporary project consortia and bi- or multilateral ad-hoc partnerships.
+The EACP network operates in an informal, decentralized, and flexible way that is based on an organizational set of continuous working groups (Skills, Technology, Strategy, Supply Chain, and Internationalization), temporary project consortia; and bi- or multilateral ad hoc partnerships.
 The main objective resides in the global competitiveness in Europe through intense inter-cluster collaboration.
-This goal is pursued within the three major fields of action: Knowledge exchange (cluster excellence, funding schemes, and role of clusters), push innovation (skills & qualification, EU projects, connecting member clusters) and strengthening the position of the EU (internationalization, supply chain infrastructure, and global competitiveness).
+This goal is pursued within the three major fields of action: Knowledge exchange (cluster excellence, funding schemes, and role of clusters); pushing innovation (skills & qualifications, EU projects, and connecting member clusters); and strengthening the position of the EU (internationalization, supply chain infrastructure, and global competitiveness).
 All EACP activities follow these guidelines to improve competitiveness in a European context.

 Goals

 The EACP seeks to establish closer inter-cluster relations in order to provide added value to the overall market.
 It therefore shapes the relationship between clusters, industry stakeholders and policy makers.
 The EACP further stimulates the creation of innovation, thereby aiming to strengthen the EU’s overall position in the global aerospace market.
 Its primary objectives can be divided into the following categories: